SidharthArya/SidharthArya/AWESOME-STARS.md

 - [pytorch/captum](https://github.com/pytorch/captum) - Model interpretability and understanding for PyTorch
 - [Theano/Theano](https://github.com/Theano/Theano) - Theano was a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
 It is being continued as aesara: www.github.com/p
 - [KevinMusgrave/pytorch-metric-learning](https://github.com/KevinMusgrave/pytorch-metric-learning) - The easiest way to use deep metric learning in your application.
 Modular, flexible, and extensible.
 Written in PyTorch.
-- [netbox-community/netbox](https://github.com/netbox-community/netbox) - The premiere source of truth powering network automation.
+- [netbox-community/netbox](https://github.com/netbox-community/netbox) - The premier source of truth powering network automation.
 Open source under Apache 2.
 Public demo: https://demo.netbox.dev
 - [facebookresearch/demucs](https://github.com/facebookresearch/demucs) - Code for the paper Hybrid Spectrogram and Waveform Source Separation
 - [facebookresearch/denoiser](https://github.com/facebookresearch/denoiser) - Real Time Speech Enhancement in the Waveform Domain (Interspeech 2020)We provide a PyTorch implementation of the paper Real Time Speech Enhancement in the Waveform Domain.
 In which, we present a causa
 - [getsentry/sentry](https://github.com/getsentry/sentry) - Developer-first error tracking and performance monitoring